s-damian/anchor-nft-ticketing/README.md

 ### Setup Solana Locally

-Set Solana to run on the local network:
+Configure your Solana CLI to use your localhost validator:

 ```bash
 solana config set --url localhost